Nationalism: Jewish nationalism

-However, as the Jews arrived, there were still many discrepancies in beliefs that had to be rectified to ensure a concise national identity.
+As the Jews arrived, there were still many discrepancies in beliefs that had to be rectified to ensure a concise national identity.
 Political theorists state that there are four key elements necessary for a group to suffice as a nationality; a shared territory, a shared culture, a shared economy, and a shared language.
 Many of these attributes were heavily debated as Zionism increased in popularity.
 The official language of Israel was originally debated between Hebrew and Yiddish.
 However, many Eastern European Jews had already begun teaching Hebrew as the official language of Israel and completely rejected Yiddish.
 Eventually Hebrew would become the official language of the state of Israel.
 While some Jews had begun settling in Palestine, they had not officially claimed the territory as their own as it remained in possession of the British Mandate.
 Furthermore, some Zionists debated the exact location of a potential Jewish state, with many possible locations being proposed.

 In 1948, Israel was officially declared and recognized as the official Jewish state, solving the territorial question.
 From the beginning the economic question was brought into play as labour zionists hoped to create a socialist state, while religious zionists came to Israel for varying reasons and with holding different economic beliefs.
 In the early 20th century the Jewish socialist movement of Bundism sought to increase the number of Jews speaking Yiddish, on top of pursuing Marxist economics, across Europe.
 However, the movement would dissipate after World War 2 as the Nazis targeted and murdered Bundists.
 After Israel's founding in 1948, it was uncertain where they would side in the cold war, with both the United States and the USSR supporting Israel.
 Meanwhile right-wing revisionists had gained mainstream attraction in opposition to the socialist movements that were predominant in the early years of the Zionist state.
 By the 1960s, the USSR had cut off relations with Israel who had begun liberalizing their economy.
 Thus, Israel finally achieved a shared language, economy, culture, and territory, allowing for Jewish nationalism to be achieved.

+Several scholars have predated the appearance of nationhood and nationalism among Jews back to antiquity.
+Anthony Smith, who generally views nationalism as a modern phenomenon, argued that a Jewish nation existed as early as the 7th century BCE, and that Jewish nationalism itself, as a political movement aiming to restore national autonomy, emerged during the Jewish–Roman wars.
+He contended that a "vivid sense of Jewish nationhood," sustained through medieval Jewish thought, encouraged reception of Zionism's "promise of return and regeneration as a nation" and the restoration of an independent state last held before 63 BCE.